Ottoman–Wahhabi war: From Ideological Conflict to Political Conflict

+There were multiple Wahhabi raids on Najaf.
 In 1802, 12,000 Wahhabis sacked Karbala in Iraq killing up to 5,000 people and plundering the Imam Husayn shrine.
-Wahhabi forces led by Abdulaziz bin Muhammad Al Saud entered Mecca in 1803 after defeating Ghalib.
+Wahhabi forces led by Abdulaziz bin Muhammad Al Saud entered Mecca in 1803 after defeating Ghalib and forcing his surrender.
 The assassination in November 1803 of Abdulaziz during prayers in al-Dir'iyya by an Iraqi; was suspected of being orchestrated by the Mamluk governor of Baghdad, which greatly deteriorated Wahhabi-Ottoman relations.
 Ghalib had worked hard to dampen the prospects of reconciliation between the Emirate of Diriyah (later the first Saudi state) and the Ottoman Empire.
 In the ensuing conflict, the Wahhabis gained control of Mecca and Medina by 1805.
 After his assassination, Abdulaziz was replaced as his son Saud bin Abdulaziz Al Saud (1748–1814).
 He also held the titles Emir and Imam of Diriyah.
 He denounced the Ottoman sultan and called into question the validity of his claim to be caliph and guardian of the sanctuaries of the Hejaz.
 Under his rule, the Wahhabis also attacked Ottoman trade caravans which led to further deterioration of Ottoman finances.

 In response, Ottoman Sultan Mahmud II, ordered Muhammad Ali, governor of Egypt, to attack the Wahhabi state in December 1807.
 Ali had embarked on an extensive modernization program that included a significant expansion of Egypt's military forces.
 The Ottomans had grown increasingly wary of Ali's reign.
 Ordering him to go to war with the Wahhabi state would serve their interests in either victory or defeat as the destruction of either's forces would be beneficial to them.
 Tensions between Ali and his troops also contributed to his decision to send them to Arabia and fight against the Wahhabi movement, where many would die rather than be able to challenge his rule in Egypt.
 Events within Egypt delayed the expedition until 1811.